Sunday School page

 Midweek page

-The 2023 Spring Midweek semester will have 15 weeks from January 18 to May 10.
-There will be two breaks: March 1 for our Missions Conference and April 5 for Passion Week.
-We hope you will take the opportunity to join one of our class offerings for this Spring Midweek semester.
+The 2023 Fall Midweek semester will have 15 weeks from August 23 to December 13.
+There will be two breaks: October 25 for our Reformation Celebration and November 22 for Thanksgiving.
+We hope you will take the opportunity to join one of our class offerings for this Fall Midweek semester.
 Please contact the church office if you have any additional questions not covered in the listing of the classes.
 The image below gives a visual overview of the new Midweek schedule.

 ~ click to enlarge ~